ocsmit/zed-r/README.md

 # Known issues

 Check out the project's [issue list](https://github.com/ocsmit/zed-r/issues) for a list of unresolved issues.
-Feel free to fix any of them and send me a pull request!
+Feel free to fix any of them and send us a pull request!